 Do we take advantage of these golden opportunities?
 How many times in our lives that we just can’t shut our mouth that we damaged a relationship?
-How many gossips have we said to one another just because we cannot keep our mouth shut?
+How much gossips have we said to one another just because we cannot keep our mouth shut?

 Proverbs 10:19 tells us that “The more you talk, the more likely you are to sin.
 If you are wise, you will keep quiet” (GNB).

 Sometimes, the wisest words to say is to just say nothing.

 When we stop talking, that is the time we start listening and by listening, we will be able to understand other people better.